Milestones of Modern Science: subtopics.

 Who is the first to speak to Galileo in the play and what do they speak about?

-Extra (available in bookstore).
+Extra reading for curious people (available in bookstores).

 Joseph Siry, Marshes of the Ocean Shore, What were the mistakes made in the earliest assessments of wetlands by observers, naturalists & reclamation engineers; when and based on what body of scientific ideas was the pre-industrial view of marshes altered?